 If you’re like me, you have a bucket list, a lifetime wish list of things to do and places to see.
 My bucket list is pretty extensive.
 It includes destinations and 4×4 roads from Alaska in the north to the Patagonia’s in the south.
 One trail I’ve been anxious to explore is the popular White Rim Trail in Canyonlands National Park.
 Truth be told, I’ve been waiting to take this epic trip for years.
 The wife and I were finally able to tackle this amazing, 100-mile-long trail three weeks ago, led by veteran trail runner, Alex Blasingame, and his wife Julie.
 I was thrilled when Alex accepted my invitation to lead this expedition.
 Having driven the White Rim Trail five times before, there are few truck camper owners who have more experience on this trail than Alex.
 We were also joined on this expedition by Nolan Sturgeon and his family, but due to a late start caused by a freak snow storm they had to drop out at the end of the first day.

 What draws so many people to the White Rim Trail?
 What’s the lure?
 The amazing scenery of Canyonlands National Park is the main reason.
 The other is the challenge of traveling on this sometimes rugged but always enjoyable trail.
 Canyonlands National Park is a showcase of geology.
 The park lies within a region called the “Colorado Plateau” a geologic uplift straddling the Four Corners of the United States and encompassing 240,000 square miles.
-Within the high desert confines of Canyonlands National Park you’ll find winding rivers, towering buttes, deeply carved canyons, and a breathtaking array of color.
+Within the high desert confines of Canyonlands National Park you’ll find winding rivers, towering buttes, deeply carved canyons, and a breathtaking array of colorful rock.
 Much of the multi-layered landscape was carved by millions of years of erosion from the Green and Colorado Rivers, the confluence of which lies within the borders of the park.
 Summer rains have done their work to help shape and mold the colorful landscape as well.
 Indeed, the process of erosion within the park never ends.

 As you drive through the red rock wonderland of Canyonlands National Park, you’ll come upon several unique spires and buttes.
 These serve as important landmarks during your time on the White Rim Trail.
 The most notable of these include Airport Tower, Monster Tower, Junction Butte, and the Candlestick.
 These monoliths can be viewed from either the trail below or from atop the Island in the Sky mesa.
 Having viewed the park from both vantage points, I can tell you that the view from the trail is more spectacular.
 The reason is the topography of Canyonlands, which consists primarily of three gigantic levels or steps of multi-hued rock.
 A good portion of the 100-mile drive takes place along the second level, which offers a better perspective and view of the park.
 The latter part of the drive also offers some amazing, closeup views of the aptly named Green River.
 If you happen to travel along the river during the spring and summer, you’ll be rewarded with thick strands of Cottonwood trees and lush green vegetation, which stand in stark contrast with the red color of the surrounding canyons.